 Have you ever woken up on the wrong side of the bed?
-Those are the days where you wake up late, stub your toe on the door jamb getting dressed, hit traffic (making you more late), run in to work (still very, very late), only to get caught by your boss… making what was already a bad mood, worse.
+Those are the days you wake up late, stub your toe getting dressed, hit major traffic (making you more late), run in to work (still very, very late), only to get caught by your boss… making what was already a bad mood, worse.

-Or, in the other hand, have you ever heard something funny?
-Like, really stupid funny.
-Somebody laughs, and then their laugh is so laughable that you laugh.
-Then they’re laughing because you’re laughing, and you’re laughing because they’re laughing, and everyone dissolves into a useless fit of laughter.
+On the other hand, have you ever heard something funny?
+Like, really, stupid funny.
+Someone laughs and their laugh is so laughable that you laugh.
+Then they start laughing harder, because now you’re laughing, when you were only laughing because they were laughing, until everyone dissolves into a useless fit of laughter.

 Why do these things happen?
-One little thing happens, and then another, and another, until one little thing has spiraled into something monstrously huge?
+One thing turns into another, and then another, until something small has spiraled into something monstrously huge?

-These things happen because, a lot of times, we fan the flame.
+A lot of times, it’s simply because we fan the flame.
 We feed the fire.
-When events in our lives pile up on each other, it creates a snowball effect.
+Events in our lives pile up on each other and create a snowball effect.

 There’s a principle at work in this world that is very similar to, “You reap what you sow.”
 And that’s, whatever you feed, grows.

 Whether it be plants, babies, emotions or teenage boys.
 Sadness, anger, lust, cravings… all of these things fall under the long shadow of this life principle.
 It’s how a bad moment turns into a bad mood, and becomes a bad day.
-It’s why when you’re sad, you shouldn’t listen to sad music (even if you really want to!), because even though it fits the mood, compiles; making things worse.
+It’s why when you’re sad, you shouldn’t listen to sad music (even if you really want to!), because while it fits the mood, it also compiles—making things worse.
 Whatever you feed, grows.

-Which means even though you don’t think that scene in a movie, or that sexy music doesn’t hurt, it probably doesn’t help either.
+That means even though you don’t think that scene in a movie, or that sexy time music doesn’t hurt, it probably doesn’t help either.
+We, as a society, have forgotten how to blush.
 “Yeah, baby, touch me there” can’t come out of your mouth without sneaking in to your heart.
-We, as a society, have forgotten how to blush.
 Whatever you feed, grows.

-We are living in a time where the world is constantly at war with itself.
+We are living in an age where the world is constantly at war with itself.
 Offenses are everywhere.
-Terror reigns in our public places, in our schools and in our work environment.
-News, real or fake, is streaming directly into our homes with nuances and declarations of hate.
+Terror reigns in our public places; in our schools and in our work environmens.
+News, real or fake, is streaming directly into our homes with nuances (and outright declarations) of hate.
 People feed into that.
-Feed off of that.
+They feed off of that.
 Wanna start a debate?
 Bring up politics, refugees or women’s fundamental rights.

 People are hungering for peace.
-In fact, they’re marching for peace.
-They’re destroying property and other people for peace.
+They’re marching for peace.
+They’re destroying property, other people and themselves for peace.
 They’re making YouTube videos for peace, and they’re campaigning for peace.
 But the principle we’ve learned is operating in the world tells us whatever you feed, grows.
-You can’t put out hate with hate.

 And that peace enables us to do… what exactly?
 In verse 8, Paul lists things for us to think about. “…whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 (4:8)

-Christian.
-You can’t fill yourself with garbage and expect to remain pure.
-You can’t fill yourself with anger and expect peace.
-You can’t fill yourself with depressing songs, or say things like, “I’d rather die” and expect to live a life of joy.
+We cannot fill ourselves with garbage and expect to remain pure.
+We cannot fill ourselves with anger and expect rest.
+We cannot say things like, “I’d rather die” or “KMS” and expect to live a life of joy.

 We must fill ourselves, feed ourselves, with Philippians 4:8 type things.